magpiemodel/magpiemodel.github.io/_tutorials/t06_startScript.md

 where a user is making one run at a time but more often than not, users may have to work with a combination of different settings for the model.

-For example, a user may want to run two different trade scenarios in MAgPIE (self sufficiency based & free-trade) and along with this, a user may also want to run two different policy scenarios (with and without CO2 prices).
-In this case, the total number of runs needd is 2\*2=4.
+For example, a user may want to run two different food demand scenarios in MAgPIE (free trade or selfsuff_reduced) and along with this, a user may also want to run two different yield scenarios (dynamic and management_calibrated).
+In this case, the total number of runs needed is 4.
 In such cases, editing config files by hand is not advisable.
-Here, a good programming practice would be to rather change these config files using an R script which changes the config settings in automatised manner.
+Here, a good programming practice would be to rather change these config files using an R script which changes the config settings in an automatized manner.

 With MAgPIE having a lot of modules and settings which can be changed and used in various combinations, it becomes imperative that a user be